ck0ne01/kubernetes-secrets-manager/README.md

 kubectl view --flatten > PATH-TO-CONFIG-FILE
 ```

-Then use the --kubeconfig=PATH-TO-CONFIG-FILE arg to specify the newly created config.
+Then use the `--kubeconfig=PATH-TO-CONFIG-FILE` arg to specify the newly created config.

+### Encryption

+Encryption is done with [SOPS](https://github.com/getsops/sops) and thus is needed to be installed and configured.
+Follow the instructions in the repo to set it up.

 ### Create a secret